BUCHER, Sir (Francis

 Bucher K.B.E.
 C.B.
 M.C.

-Letter’s allegedly written by General Sir Roy to his daughter
+Letter’s written by General Sir Roy to

-Lady Maureen at Normanby House c.1960
+Lady Bucher at Normanby House c.1960

 Sir Roy chairman British Legion